leorsd/FEUP-ESOF/README.md

 - **Parking lot selection:** Choose a parking lot from a list of all the university's parking lots.
 - **Availability display:** View the availability of the selected parking lot as a percentage.
 - **Interactive Parking Lot Map:** View an interactive map displaying available parking lots, allowing users to easily locate and select a parking spot based on real-time data
-- **Security notificatins via chat:** A chat where you will receive messages from the parking lot security about any information regarding your car.
+- **Security notifications via chat:** A chat where you will receive messages from the parking lot security about any information regarding your car.
 - **Sort by avaliability:** Sort parking lots by availability.
 - **Favorite parking lots:** Add a specific parking lot to a favorites section.
 - **Security Alerts:** Parking security can send real-time messages to users regarding their vehicle, such as incidents, parking violations, or important updates.